maxssantos/MultimodalApproachCBIR/README.md

 ## Abstract
 Retrieving similar images from large databases is a complex task for the human being.
 The purpose of this work is to use one technique for extracting and combining the image descriptors (texture, color and/or shape) to enrich content-based image retrieval in the context of medical images.
 To analyze the proposed technique, the DDSM dataset was chosen, it's composed of more than three thousand medical breast images.
-Given a query image will be calculated the accuracy and recall of the content-based image retrieving, as a form of evaluation of the proposed technique.
+Given a query image will be calculated the accuracy of the content-based image retrieving, as a form of evaluation of the proposed technique.
 All this work was be implemented in the Python language.

 ## Description of Input Images